What is a MultiCopter and How Does it Work?¶

-MultiCopters are aerodynamically unstable and absolutely require an on-board computer (aka flight controller) for stable flight.
+MultiCopters are aerodynamically unstable and absolutely require an on-board computer (aka autopilot) for stable flight.
 As a result, they are “Fly by Wire” systems and if the computer isn’t working, you aren’t flying.
-The flight controller combines data from small on-board MEMs gyroscopes, accelerometers (the same as those found in smart phones) to maintain an accurate estimate of its orientation and position.
+The autopilot combines data from small on-board MEMs gyroscopes and accelerometers (the same as those found in smart phones) to maintain an accurate estimate of its orientation and position.

 The quadcopter shown above is the simplest type of multicopter, with each motor/propeller spinning in the opposite direction from the two motors on either side of it (i.e. motors on opposite corners of the frame spin in the same direction).

-The copter turns (aka “yaw”) left or right by speeding up two motors that are diagonally across from each other, and slowing down the other two.
+The copter can turn (aka “yaw”) left or right by speeding up two motors that are diagonally across from each other, and slowing down the other two.